Omaliini

 Omaliini is a tribe of ocellate rove beetles in the family Staphylinidae.
-There are about 12 genera and 19 described species in Omaliini.
+There are about 45 genera and 450 described species in Omaliini.

+The Omaliini tribe is diverse in terms of morphology and biotopic preferences, and species within this tribe can be found in all zoogeographic regions of the world.
+Recent research has discovered new species of the genera Acrolocha and Paraphloeostiba in Nepal and southern China.

 Genera

 These 12 genera belong to the tribe Omaliini: